VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 \subsection{Fine-grained Vulnerability Detection}

-{\bf Labeling iSeVCs.} For the iSeVCs extracted from programs collected from NVD, we focus on the vulnerabilities that are accompanied by {\em diff} files that involve {\em line deletion} or {\em line movement} because they allow us to pin down the locations of these vulnerabilities (i.e., statements prefixed by ``-'' in a {\em diff} file).
-If (i) an iSeVC contains some intermediate code that corresponds to one or multiple statements prefixed by ``-'' in the {\em diff} file and (ii) the program in question contains a known vulnerability, then the iSeVC is labeled as the line number(s) of the vulnerability in the intermediate code; otherwise, the iSeVC is labeled as ``0'' (i.e., not vulnerable).
+{\bf Labeling iSeVCs.} For the iSeVCs extracted from programs collected from the NVD, we focus on the vulnerabilities that are accompanied by {\em diff} files that involve {\em line deletion} or {\em line movement} because they allow us to pin down the locations of these vulnerabilities (i.e., statements prefixed by ``-'' in a {\em diff} file).
+These iSeVCs are automatically labeled as follows: if (i) an iSeVC contains some intermediate code that corresponds to one or multiple statements prefixed by ``-'' in the {\em diff} file and (ii) the program in question contains a vulnerability, then the iSeVC is automatically labeled as the line number(s) of the vulnerability in the intermediate code; otherwise, the iSeVC is automatically labeled as ``0'' (i.e., not vulnerable).

-For iSeVCs extracted from programs collected from the SARD, if an iSeVC contains some intermediate code that corresponds to one or multiple vulnerable statements in the source program, then the iSeVC is labeled as the line number(s) of the vulnerability in the intermediate code; otherwise, the iSeVC is labeled as ``0'' (i.e., not vulnerable).
-The third and fourth columns of Table \ref{Table_dataset} respectively list the numbers of vulnerable iSeVCs and non-vulnerable iSeVCs in each kind of sSyVCs.
+For iSeVCs extracted from programs collected from SARD, if an iSeVC contains some intermediate code that corresponds to one or multiple vulnerable statements in the source program from SARD, then the iSeVC is automatically labeled as the line number(s) of the vulnerability in the intermediate code; otherwise, the iSeVC is automatically labeled as ``0'' (i.e., not vulnerable).

 {\bf Training, detecting and locating.} In order to use neural networks, we need to encode iSeVCs into vectors.
 For this purpose, we first divide each iSeVC into a sequence of tokens via lexical analysis (e.g., ``call'', ``void'', ``@'', ``FUN1'', ``('', and ``)''), and then transform each token to a fixed-length vector via {\em word2vec} tool \cite{word2vec}.
 Finally, a token-level vector for each iSeVC is obtained by concatenating the token-level vectors in sequence.
 Each token is encoded into a vector of length 30, and each iSeVC is represented by a vector of length $\theta$=27,000, which means that the first 900 tokens of an iSeVC are considered.